Skip to main content

 🧠 Real-World Notes

-• Good framing usually improves AI more than aggressive settings
+• Proper framing often improves results more than tuning

 ⚠️ Common Mistakes

-This page provides a practical framework for using AI confirmation in Blue Iris without creating extra noise or instability.
+A practical framework for implementing AI confirmation in Blue Iris without introducing unnecessary noise or instability.